 CFC reporting.
 What owners of controlled foreign companies need to know.

-Every day, we receive questions from clients about CFC reporting.
-Some of them have recently learned about CFCs, some are sure that they do not need to submit CFC reports.
+Every day, we receive questions from our clients regarding CFC reporting.
+Some of them have learned about CFC recently, some are sure that they do not need to submit CFC reports.

 What is a CFC?